Can Decentralized Control Outperform Centralized? The Role of Communication Latency: Introduction

 \done{ Here, $ J_{\textrm{network}}(n) $ quantifies impact of control architecture and $ J_{\textrm{latency}}(n) $ determines influence of communication latency on network performance.
 While $ J_{\textrm{network}}(n) $ decreases with $ n $ and is minimized by a fully-connected centralized architecture, $ J_{\textrm{latency}}(n) $ increases with $n$.
-This demonstrates the presence of a fundamental trade-off: on one hand, feedback control takes advantage of dense topologies that enhance information sharing but, on the other, many communication links induce long delays which has negative impact on network performance.
-While~\eqref{eq:trade-off} can be derived analytically \tcb{for ring topology with continuous-time, single-integrator dynamics}, \tcb{our computational experiments} show that a \tcb{similar \textit{\tradeoff} can be observed} \tcb{for general undirected topologies} and that, in \tcb{some} cases, \tcb{the decentralized architecture (by this meaning nearest-neighbor interactions) provides optimal performance.}}
+This demonstrates the presence of a fundamental trade-off: on one hand, feedback control takes advantage of dense topologies that enhance information sharing but, on the other hand, many communication links induce long delays which have negative effect on performance.